marcelovani/xtemp/README.md

 Installation

-  Go to a temporary folder
+  Go to the folder where you want to install the Distro i.e.
-  $ cd /tmp
+  $ cd /Users/Shared

   Copy and paste this into your shell to install everything:
-  $ curl -L -s http://goo.gl/kHtmHH | bash
+  $ curl -L -s http://goo.gl/Db07EI | bash

   Go inside the distro folder
   $ cd walkhub